TousAntiCovid/clea-server/clea-venue-consumer/README.md

 Listener intended to anonymously retrieve decoded visits from the kafka queue and calculate exposures.

-in addition, this module processes the statistics on reports issued by clea-ws and generates these own statistics by type of location.
+In addition, this module processes statistics on reports issued by clea-ws and generates its own statistics by location type.
-Statistics are stored on an ELK stack
+Statistics are stored on an ELK stack.

 ### Visit inputs

-The structure of a visit, received from Kafka is :
+The structure of a visit received from Kafka is:

-- qrCodeScanTime: date of scan as NTP Timestamp
+- qrCodeScanTime: scan date as NTP Timestamp
-- isBackward: A visit can be backward (scan before pivot/reference date) or forward (scan after pivot Date)
+- isBackward: A visit can be backward (scanned before pivot/reference date) or forward (scanned after pivot date)
 - version: (internally used by the decoder library)
 - type: (internally used by the decoder library)
 - locationTemporaryPublicId: UUID as string